CY5008 - Organic Chemistry (2021/22)

 6. Interpret 1H, 13C, and 1H-13C correlation NMR spectra in elucidation of structures of polyfunctional organic compounds.

-This module will be assessed by: a time-constrained progress test, an end of year examination, a 10-minute powerpoint presentation (on a named organic chemistry reaction) and a portfolio of practical results.
+This module will be assessed by: 4 time-constrained in-class mini-tests to run in weeks 3, 6, 9 and 12 in semester 1, an end of year examination, a 10-minute powerpoint presentation (on a named organic chemistry reaction) and a portfolio of practical results.
 The progress test, 10-minute presentation and practical portfolio will provide both formative and summative assessment, the examination summative assessment alone.

-The Progress Test (20%) will assess the students’ knowledge of all organic reaction mechanisms covered in the first semester.
+The 4 In-class minitests (20%) will assess the students’ knowledge of all organic reaction mechanisms covered in the first semester.

-A practical portfolio (30%) of three experiments will be submitted to assess the students’ ability to acquire, manipulate and interpret experimental data, and to report the findings in an appropriate scientific manner.
+A practical portfolio (30%) will be submitted to assess the students’ ability to acquire, manipulate and interpret experimental data, and to report the findings in an appropriate scientific manner.

-A 10-minute powerpoint presentation (15%) will assess the students’ ability to independently research an organic chemistry reaction, which was not covered in the lectures.
+A 10-minute powerpoint presentation (15%) will assess the students’ ability to independently research an organic chemistry reaction of their choice, which was not covered in the lectures.
 They will need to demonstrate clearly that they have understood the detailed mechanisms involved, and give examples of where the reaction has been applied, e.g., to the synthesis of a modern pharmaceutical, or a complex natural product.